Print this page

 evidence may lead to standards, norms, and professionalization of teaching.
 (March

-Scroll down to #7 for findings about the preparation of special education teachers.
+Scroll down to page 5 for findings about the preparation of special education teachers.

 What Education Schools Aren't Teaching about Reading and What Elementary Teachers Aren't Learning.
 The National Council on Teacher Quality examined what aspiring teachers learn about reading instruction in college.
 NCTQ analyzed a representative sample of reading courses to assess the degree to which students are taught the five essential components of effective reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.